quirosaspron/holbertonschool-machine_learning/README.md

-This is a repository to learn about machine learning
+This is a repository about machine learning